mirpulatov/mnist/README.md

 ### Training:

-We use backpropogation algorithm (gradient descent algorithm).
+We use Backpropogation Algorithm (Gradient Descent Algorithm).

 ### Weights: